jhubert/hiring-exercises/grouping/README.md

 # Programming Exercise - Grouping

-The objective of this exercise is to identify rows in a CSV file that may represent the __same person__ based on a provided **matching type**.
+The goal of this exercise is to identify rows in a CSV file that may represent the __same person__ based on a provided **matching type**.

 ## Guidelines